Codecademy/docs/content/dart/concepts/list/terms/getRange/getRange.md

   - 'paths/computer-science'
 ---

 In Dart, the **`.getRange()`** method is used to get a specific section of elements from a list.
-This method is useful for picking out a series of elements by their positions without changing the original list.
+It is useful for picking out a series of elements by their positions without changing the original list.
 It gives back an `Iterable` that covers from the starting index to, but not including, the ending index.
 This makes it perfect for tasks where you need just a part of the list's elements.

 ## Syntax